rethinkdb/rethinkdb/docs/index.rst

-In addition to supporting legacy hardware, RethinkDB takes full advantage of modern architectures, including multicore servers, solid-state drives, NUMA architectures, and fast ethernet.
+In addition to supporting legacy hardware, RethinkDB takes full advantage of modern architectures, including multicore servers, solid-state drives, NUMA architectures, and fast Ethernet.
 It ships with tools that help easily perform data migration and recovery, run data consistency checks, do performance tuning, etc.